Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Cambridge

-Are you looking for a role that offers variety daily and that will test your skills hourly?
-Do have experience working with composites or experience assembling high value products?
-Our client is looking for several Assemblers to assist in crafting high value products for our client working within the Aerospace industry.
+Are you looking for a role that offers variety daily and tests your skills hourly?
+Do you have experience working with composites or assembling high-value products?
+This Assembly Operative opportunity could be your next step into the Aerospace industry.

-Overtime paid at X1.5 – lots of opportunities!!!
+Overtime paid at x1.5 – with plenty of opportunities!

 Enhanced holiday allowance